betajippity/Ariel/README.md

 Experimental implementation of a FLIP fluid solver on top of [OpenVDB](http://www.openvdb.org).

-Requires a compiled with OpenMP 2.x support or better, and Nuparu v0.1.14.22.
+Requires a compiler with C++11 support and Nuparu v0.1.14.24.